SoeMoeAung060/soemoeaung060/README.md

 ## 💡 Fun Projects:
 - MoneyConverterApp – A currency converter app built with Jetpack Compose.
-- Movie Ticket App - Ongoing project to create a Kotlin Native travel app with Jetpack Compose.
+- Movie Ticket App - Ongoing project to create a Kotlin with Jetpack Compose.
 - Diary App – Using Kotlin with Jetpack Compose.

 💬 Let's Connect: